XTreePath: A generalization of XPath to handle real world structural variation: Evaluation

 \subsection{Performance Per Vertical}

-We are interested to know how the proposed XTPath perform in vastly different web domains.
-In Figure \ref{fig:methodDatasetF1h} we analyze the mean F1-score of XPath and XTPath in each vertical market.
-XTPath performs consistently well against XPath in all vertical markets.
+We are interested to know how the proposed XTreePath perform in vastly different web domains.
+In Figure \ref{fig:methodDatasetF1h} we analyze the mean F1-score of XPath and XTreePath in each vertical market.
+XTreePath performs consistently well against XPath in all vertical markets.
 We can draw from this analysis that book websites have more stable structure which allows XPaths to work consistently.
-We can also draw that restaurant and university sites have more dynamic structures with slight changes that can easily be accommodated for by XTPath.
+We can also draw that restaurant and university sites have more dynamic structures with slight changes that can easily be accommodated for by XTreePath.